Bundled Gradients through Contact via Randomized Smoothing: Introduction

 Robots interact with their environments primarily through contact, and planning of such systems (colloquially named \textit{planning through contact}) is a long-standing challenge in manipulation and locomotion, especially in the absence of fixed mode sequences.
 Neither the tightly coupled problems of \textit{modeling} the contact dynamics nor the \textit{planning} that uses the prescribed model have straightforward answers.

-A large body of previous work in planning through contact \cite{posa,contactinvariantoptimization,add,carpentierddp,francois} has been based on gradient-based optimizers.
+A large body of previous work in planning through contact \cite{posa,contactinvariantoptimization,add,carpentierddp,francois,kent} has been based on gradient-based optimizers.
 Combining different contact models, optimization methods for planning, and a variety of relaxation schemes, these methods have shown reasonable success.
-However, they still tend to remain brittle: they are sensitive to hyperparameters, and the quality of initial guesses becomes a make-or-break factor.
+However, they still tend to remain brittle, and their success depends heavily on hyperparameters and the quality of initial guesses.
 When they fail, they can be notoriously hard to debug.

 In another direction, recent works in Reinforcement Learning (RL) have shown impressive results in tackling problems with contact dynamics \cite{fu2016oneshot,nagabandi2019deep,heess2017emergence}.
 The quality of the solutions obtained via RL is surprising, despite the fact that no underlying structure was used.
 This suggests that improvements can be made in time and sample complexity.
 More importantly; however, the fact that we do not understand the gap between the success of RL methods and the struggle of more classical gradient-based methods in planning through contact, is unsatisfying.
 What are the key improvements that RL made but the classical methods failed to consider?
 We believe that the answer lies in how RL fundamentally considers a stochastic formulation, as opposed to gradient-based methods that have largely been deterministic.